 1925 Dick Van Dyke American Tony-Emmy-winning actor.
 Film: Bye Bye Birdie (1963), Mary Poppins (1964), and Chitty-Chitty-Bang-Bang (1968).
 TV: The Dick Van Dyke Show (Emmy), and Diagnosis: Murder.

-1920 George Pratt Shultz U.S. Secretary of State (1982-89) under Pres.
-Reagan.
+1920 George Pratt Shultz U.S. Secretary of State (1982-89) under President Ronald Reagan.
 He signed a 1998 advertisement published in the New York Times entitled "We believe the global war on drugs is now causing more harm than drug abuse itself."

 1916 Mark Stevens d.
 1994 (Richard Stevens), American actor.
 TV: Martin Kane, Private Eye (title role) and Big Town (Steve Wilson).

 1915 Ross Macdonald d.
 1983 (Kenneth Millar), American mystery author, creator of the private eye Lew Archer.

 1914 Larry Parks d.
 1975 (Samuel Lawrence Klausman Parks), American actor.
 Film: The Jolson Story (1946, title role) and Jolson Sings Again (1949, title role).
 He admitted to having been a member of a Communist party cell, which led to his blacklisting by all Hollywood studios.